 Nationally, mainly because of a loss of habitat and changing weather patterns, the North American population of monarch butterflies has declined by as much as 90 percent.
-Not only are monarchs an iconic presence in the summer, they also are a key pollinator of fruits, nuts and vegetables and valuable members of the state’s agricultural economy.
+Monarchs an iconic presence in the summer in the United States, and there is a concerted countrywide effort to bring the populations back to the previous level.

-In partnership with Triangle-based chemical company BASF, NC State crop and soil sciences professor emeritus Harold Coble and a corps of volunteers planted some 750 milkweed plants and wildflowers in low-traffic areas of the Lonnie Poole Golf Course to become a habitat for the distinctive orange and black butterflies.
+In partnership with Triangle-based chemical company BASF, a corps of volunteers organized by Lonnie Poole Golf Course Director of Maintenance Brian Green planted more than 1000 milkweed plants and several thousand wildflowers in low-traffic areas of the Lonnie Poole Golf Course to become a habitat for the distinctive orange and black butterflies.

 Monarchs thrive around common and butterfly milkweed for summer forage and as a larval feeding site.
 Both were planted, along with a mixture of wildflowers, by a band of dozens of volunteers that included administrators, students, alumni and BASF employees, among the native grasses that make LPGC a sustainability success story.